New satellites to extend China's military reach

 By David Lague

-And, unlike the less accurate civilian versions of GPS and GLONASS available to the People's Liberation Army (PLA), this network will give China the accuracy to guide missiles, smart munitions and other weapons.
+And, unlike the less accurate civilian versions of GPS and GLONASS available to the People's Liberation Army, this network will give China the accuracy to guide missiles, smart munitions and other weapons.

 "This will allow a big jump in the precision attack capability of the PLA," said Andrei Chang, a Hong Kong-based analyst of the Chinese military and editor of Kanwa Asian Defence magazine.